1996 Purefoods Corned Beef Cowboys season

-The 1996 Purefoods Tender Juicy Hotdogs season was the 9th season of the franchise in the Philippine Basketball Association (PBA).
-The team was known as Purefoods Corned Beef Cowboys starting the Governor's Cup.
+The 1996 Purefoods Corned Beef Cowboys season was the 9th season of the franchise in the Philippine Basketball Association (PBA).
+The team was known as Purefoods Tender Juicy Hotdogs in the All-Filipino Cup and Commissioner's Cup.

 Draft picks

 Finals stint

 After missing out the All-Filipino finals for the first time last season, the Tender Juicy Hotdogs welcome back guard Dindo Pumaren on its fold and signed two promising rookies.
 Purefoods finish third in the eliminations behind Alaska and Formula Shell with eight wins and six losses.
 In the semifinal round, Purefoods racked up six straight victories to nailed the first finals seat, leaving Alaska and Ginebra, which earn a playoff by winning five games in the semifinals, to dispute the other slot.
 The Milkmen won over Ginebra in their playoff game.

 In the All-Filipino Cup finals, Purefoods lost to Alaska Milkmen via a 4-1 count.
 It was the first time the Hotdogs lost in the best-of-seven title series in just five games.
-The Hotdogs had a chance to force a sixth game when they led by one point, 92-91, with 10.3 seconds to go in the extension period of Game five, but Bong Ravena committed a foul on Alaska's Jeffrey Cariaso with six-tenths of a second remaining, sending him to the free throw line where Cariaso sank the two decisive free throws for the win.
+The Hotdogs had a chance to force a sixth game when they led by one point, 92–91, with 10.3 seconds to go in the extension period of Game five, but Bong Ravena committed a foul on Alaska's Jeffrey Cariaso with six-tenths of a second remaining, sending him to the free throw line where Cariaso sank the two decisive free throws for the win.

 Notable dates

-February 27: The Hotdogs repulsed a rallying Ginebra, 100-92, for their first win in three games in the All-Filipino Cup in a match that saw tempers flaring between the fans of both teams.
+February 27: The Hotdogs repulsed a rallying Ginebra, 100–92, for their first win in three games in the All-Filipino Cup in a match that saw tempers flaring between the fans of both teams.

-April 30: In a slambang affair with both teams on a semifinal winning streaks with a three-game winning roll, Purefoods prevailed over Ginebra, 93-85, before an overflow crowd to complete a sweep in the first round of the All-Filipino Cup semifinals.
+April 30: In a slambang affair with both teams on a semifinal winning streaks with a three-game winning roll, Purefoods prevailed over Ginebra, 93–85, before an overflow crowd to complete a sweep in the first round of the All-Filipino Cup semifinals.

-June 16: Ronnie Thompkins, the temperamental former Swift import now playing for Purefoods, displayed the same fearsome form that gave him a Best Import award three years ago, leading the Hotdogs' early attack as they overpowered a disoriented San Miguel Beermen, 108-87.
+June 16: Ronnie Thompkins, the temperamental former Swift import now playing for Purefoods, displayed the same fearsome form that gave him a Best Import award three years ago, leading the Hotdogs' early attack as they overpowered a disoriented San Miguel Beermen, 108–87.
 Thompkins finished with 34 points as he outplayed San Miguel counterpart Agee Ward.

-July 21: Purefoods poured its full might in the fourth quarter to eke out a convincing 88-78 victory over San Miguel Beermen and earn a playoff ticket for the fifth and last semifinal slot in the Commissioners Cup.
+July 21: Purefoods poured its full might in the fourth quarter to eke out a convincing 88–78 victory over San Miguel Beermen and earn a playoff ticket for the fifth and last semifinal slot in the Commissioners Cup.
 The Hotdogs close out their elimination assignments at five wins and five losses while the Beermen were eliminated with a 4-6 won-loss record and joined Mobiline at the sidelines.